obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 Since Tasks 4.0.0, **[[Custom Grouping|custom grouping]] by status types** is now possible.

+`task.status.typeGroupText` was added in Tasks X.Y.Z.

 <!-- placeholder to force blank line before included text --><!-- include: CustomGroupingExamples.test.statuses_task.status.type_docs.approved.md -->

 - ```group by function task.status.type```
   - Unlike "group by status.type", this sorts the status types in alphabetical order.
+- ```group by function task.status.typeGroupText```
+  - This sorts the status types in the same order as "group by status.type".

 <!-- placeholder to force blank line after included text --><!-- endInclude -->